grayodesa/terminal42/wp-content/plugins/woocommerce-abandoned-cart/readme.txt

-=== Woocommerce Abandoned Cart Lite ===
+=== Abandoned Cart Lite for WooCommerce ===
-Contributors: ashokrane, pinal.shah, mansishah, dharakothari, bhavik.kiri, chetnapatel
+Contributors: ashokrane, pinal.shah, bhavik.kiri, chetnapatel
-Tags: abandon cart, shopping cart abandonment
-Requires at least: 1.3
+Tags: abandon cart, shopping cart abandonment, sales recovery Requires at least: 1.3
-Tested up to: 4.5.2
+Tested up to: 4.5.3
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: http://www.tychesoftwares.com/

-This easy-to-use plugin gives store owners the ability to recover sales that are lost to abandoned shopping carts by logged-in customers.
+This easy-to-use plugin allows WooCommerce store owners to recover sales that are lost to abandoned shopping carts by customers.

 == Description ==

-Abandoned Cart plugin works in the background, sending email notifications to your customers, reminding them about their abandoned orders.
+Abandoned Cart plugin works in the background, sending email notifications to your guests customers & logged-in customers, reminding them about their abandoned orders.

 The Abandoned Cart plugin allows you to recover orders that were just a step away from closing.
 It enables you to create automatic & well-timed email reminders to be sent to your customers who have added your products to their cart, but did not complete the order.
 As a result, with this plugin you will start recovering at least 30% or more of your lost sales.
 Why let this 30% revenue go unclaimed?